Outer Ear Lumps (Lesions)

 Ear Treatment Options

-Getting the right treatment for ear problems can have a major impact on your health and quality of life by relieving symptoms such as pain, smelly discharge, itching and hearing loss.
-An experienced ENT specialist at The Harley Street clinic can arrange and perform various tests and procedures to tackle conditions affecting the ears.
-The doctor can advise you on the best mangement options and explain these in detail, so that you know what to expect during your treatment at the ENT clinic.
+Effective treatment for ear problems can improve your health and quality of life by relieving symptoms such as pain, discharge, itching and hearing loss.
+At Harley Street ENT, an experienced ENT specialist can arrange and perform the appropriate tests and procedures for conditions affecting the ears.

 Medical Treatment